 The West Virginia Supreme Court, applying West Virginia’s medical malpractice cap, affirmed the trial court’s decision to cut a $10 million medical malpractice verdict against a West Virginia hospital and one of its doctors down to $1 million.
 (This is the same thing that happened to us in Maryland 10 years after this post.)

-Plaintiff’s lawyers contended that the non-economic damages cap in medical malpractice cases in West Virginia did not apply to the jury’s verdict because their claim against the hospital did not arise out of the care and treatment of the Plaintiff but instead because of the hospital’s failure to control an environmental serratia outbreak which the jury found caused Plaintiff to contract a nearly fatal infection during an otherwise routine anterior cruciate ligament (“ACL”) surgical reconstruction in 1995.
+Plaintiff’s lawyers contended that the non-economic damages cap in medical malpractice cases in West Virginia did not apply to the jury’s verdict because their claim against the hospital did not arise out of the care and treatment of the Plaintiff but because of the hospital’s failure to control an environmental Serratia outbreak which the jury found caused Plaintiff to contract a nearly fatal infection during an otherwise routine anterior cruciate ligament (“ACL”) surgical reconstruction in 1995.

 Of those four, I think the verdict sheet is the most compelling.
 The verdict sheet read: “Do you find by a preponderance of the evidence that West Virginia University Hospitals, Inc., was negligent in its care and treatment of the Plaintiff by failing to maintain a safe and proper hospital environment with respect to infection control?”

 Like most personal injury attorneys, I dislike medical malpractice or any other caps on non-economic damages.
 But I also believe in applying the law and suspect that this was the right decision.

 I say “suspect” because two judges dissented.
 But neither has issued an opinion.
 There still may be a dissenting opinion.
 In West Virginia, they put out the majority opinion when it is ready, even if the dissenting judges have not yet drafted their opinion.
 It will interest me to see specifically why those judges dissented.